nbeaver/why-linux-is-better/README.rst

 .. _many other drawbacks: https://rwmj.wordpress.com/2010/02/18/why-the-windows-registry-sucks-technically/
 .. _of the registry: http://blog.codinghorror.com/was-the-windows-registry-a-good-idea/

 On Linux, most configuration can be done graphically within applications or configuration managers provided by the desktop environment.
 A lot of it is handled by the `package manager`_.
 However, there are a variety of possibilities depending on the needs of the people using it.

 .. _package manager: `Package manager with signed binaries.`_

 System administrators, for example, care about system-level configuration files, generally text files in ``/etc/``.
-Text files are simple to edit for ad-hoc debugging and automation and also very robust against corruption.
+Text files are simple to edit for ad-hoc debugging and automation, easy to diff, easy to backup or version control, and robust against corruption.

 User level configuration is stored in dotfiles (hidden folders or files) in the user's home directory.
 There are good arguments to the effect that making dotfiles responsible for configuration `is problematic`_.
 Configuration files would make much more sense stored in a dedicated configuration folder in the user's home directory, and indeed some applications are `beginning to standardize on this`_.
-In the meantime, however, dotfiles do the job, even if they seem cluttered, since each user's configuration is isolated to his or her home directory.
+In the meantime, however, dotfiles do the job, cluttered as they are, since each user's files and configuration is isolated to his or her home directory.

 .. _is problematic: https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp
 .. _beginning to standardize on this: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html